 After hitting Import File, you'll be able to delete obsolete terms (terms which are no longer in the file, but are still in the project).

-If you use the import in the Language page, choose that you want to overwrite old translations and to mark corresponding translations from the other languages as fuzzy for the updated values.
+If you use the import in the Translations page, choose that you want to overwrite old translations and to mark corresponding translations from the other languages as fuzzy for the updated values.

 2. Notify contributors

-In the Project page, there is a Notify Contributors button in the side menu.
+In the Project page, there is a Notify Contributors button.
 Use it to let contributors know about the changes, and tell them to review the fuzzy translations in the languages they are assigned to.
-They can easily order the translations by fuzzy first or choose to see only these translations using the filters at the top of the language page.
+They can easily order the translations by fuzzy first or choose to see only these translations using the filters at the top of the Translation page.

-After review, they can use the Toggl Fuzzy Translation button (F button next to the translation) in the Language Page to remove the fuzzy flag.
+After review, they can use the Toggle Fuzzy Translation button (F button next to the translation) in the Translations Page to remove the fuzzy flag.